 In January 2017, it acquired Accretive, a subsidiary of Don Quijote Holdings Co., Ltd. (Pan Pacific International Holdings Corporation <7532>) that operates a factoring business (purchase of accounts receivable) mainly for small and medium-sized companies, as a consolidated subsidiary.
-In addition to pursuing synergies through cross-selling with each company in the Group, the Company is also progressing other measures, including strengthening measures for the new domains.
-In October 2018, the Company made INVOICE, an integrated billing service provider, a consolidated subsidiary and then in August 2019, it made NOC, a back-office service provider with a wide range of operations, a consolidated subsidiary in an effort to strengthen the BPO services business.
-In April 2020, it made a consolidated subsidiary of YAMATO LEASE, a subsidiary of YAMATO HOLDINGS, establishing footholds toward the development of the mobility business, which is considered to have growth potential, and for the logistics industry.
+In addition to pursuing synergies through cross-selling with each company in the Group, the Company is also strengthening initiatives for new domains.
+In October 2018, the Company made INVOICE, an integrated billing service provider, a consolidated subsidiary and then in August 2019, it made NOC, a back-office service provider with a wide range of operations, a consolidated subsidiary in an effort to strengthen the BPO services.
+In April 2020, it made a consolidated subsidiary of YAMATO HOLDINGS, establishing footholds toward the development of the mobility business, which is considered to have growth potential, and for the logistics industry.